 Bit Diameter Reduction

-Roller Cone Drill Bits are prone to diameter reduction when drilling in abrasive formations.
+The single roller cone bit is prone to diameter reduction when drilling in abrasive formations.
 Characteristics of bit diameter reduction include increased torque on the rotary table or top drive, downhole sticking, unstable rotation speed (showing wavelike changes over time), and reduced torque without increasing despite not feeding the bit.
 These issues cannot be alleviated by drilling with low weight on bit and low rotation speed.
 When drilling in unaltered lithology, the issue increases exponentially.
 After stopping the pump, lifting and lowering the drill string shows no obstruction, and there are no large rock cuttings in the shale shaker.
 These signs indicate bit diameter reduction.

 Cone Seizure